 The height of a carport is defined by the leg height plus roof height at the sidewall.
 This becomes particularly important if you want to have doors placed on the sides of the building instead of the ends of the building.
 The center of a building will be a minimum of 3’ taller than the sidewalls.
 If you need a specific clearance for your RV, car, boat, or anything else you store under the carport, garage, or barn, please verify that requirement before ordering.
 Our experienced team will be glad to assist in determining your height requirements.

 How do I make my site ready for the day of install?

 If placed on the ground or gravel, site should be level and smooth.
 Cement pads should be level and cured prior to installing the structure.
 All applicable permits and or approvals will have to be obtained prior to installation.
 The site should be accessible by our installation team with a truck and gooseneck trailer.

 What dimensions should my cement pad be?

-The slab should be 1 foot wider than the width of the building with a tapered edge and the same length as the roof.
+At minimum the slab needs to be the same size as the actual footprint of the building.
 A properly poured slab is essential to the longevity of your new building.
 We will be glad to provide you with a generic foundation design plan upon request.
 Please call our customer care team with questions.

 Will I need a permit?